Until European travel becomes fully open to Americans, here's a reminder of the fun that awaits us in Europe.

 That world-famous race, the Palio di Siena, takes place twice every summer — on July 2 and August 16 — and the city's people hurl themselves into the traditional revelry of the event with abandon.

-As my friend Roberto explained when I visited to see last year's race, "For the Sienese, you're born…there's the Palio…and then you can die."
+As my friend Roberto explained when I last visited to see a race, "For the Sienese, you're born…there's the Palio…and then you can die."

 Siena is divided into 17 neighborhoods, or contrade, 10 of which vie for the coveted Palio banner — and all-important bragging rights.
 Each competing contrada gets its horse through a lottery and then showers it with love, washing and grooming it in a stable that's more like a five-star hotel.
 Contrade — each with its own parish church, fountain, and square — are filled with rivalries.
 Each contrada is represented by a mascot (porcupine, unicorn, she-wolf, and so on) and a distinctive flag — colors worn and flown all year long, but omnipresent as the race nears.